TriplyDB/Documentation/blog/2023-06-openapi-specification/index.md

 ![Figure 3](howToIMportAPI.png)

- This will provide you with an overview of all the SPARQL queries in TriplyDB in Postman, and you can run them as REST API endpoints.
+ This will provide you with an overview of all the SPARQL queries in TriplyDB in Postman, and you can run them as RESTful API endpoints.
 You can send HTTP requests using Postman by clicking "Send," and you will receive back the results of the SPARQL query.
 Additionally, you can modify the request using Postman or other similar tools.
 For example, you can change the pages, the size, add headers, or add authentication (if it's not public data).
-This allows you to easily interact with the REST API using the OpenAPI specification and make changes to the requests as needed (see Figure 4).
+This allows you to easily interact with the RESTful API using the OpenAPI specification and make changes to the requests as needed (see Figure 4).

 ![Figure 4](Postman.png)